D01-DayOne/dev-wallet/README.md

     <li>Enable <code>Developer Mode</code> in the top right corner</li>
     <li>Click <code>Load Unpacked</code> in the top left corner</li>
     <li>Select the unzipped folder</li>
     <li>Done!
-You should now see the Ribbit extension in your browser</li>
+You should now see the DW: DevWallet extension in your browser</li>
   </ol>
 </details>